 - Show how being successful at art involves practice and dedication, not “talent.”

 - Create more opportunities for peer-to-peer and class-wide critiques in art.
 I don’t do enough in this area.
 Students need to learn to hear critiques of their work in order to learn and grow from one another.

 - Verbally support student effort and not innate abilities.
 I think I do this well, but I I’d like to be more cognizant of it.

-UPDATE: I’ve created a growth mindset bulletin board set for art teachers.
-If you’re looking to employ this philosophy in your art room next year, check it out.
+If you’re looking to employ this philosophy in your art room next year, check out my bulletin board set.
 It’s designed specifically for art teachers.